rpalstra/palstra.com/content/posts/scanner/index.md

 PlusTek OpticFilm scanner.

-After telling the SilverFast for MacOS software that it's processing a KodaChrome slide of film negative, sliding the resolution to 7200 DPI and trying out my luck with some automatic corrections, the results are surprisingly good.
+After telling the SilverFast for MacOS software that it's processing a KodaChrome slide or film negative, sliding the resolution to 7200 DPI and trying out my luck with some automatic corrections, the results are surprisingly good.
 It will take me quite some time to go through all the negatives (it's a large collection with not many previews) but I'm staying